KFXN-FM: Other programming

 Tee to Green: Saturdays.
 Golf related show hosted by Dan Cole during the summer months, talks all things golf related with co-host and master teaching professional Craig Waryn.
 Also regular co-host is "Ping Guy" Paul Peterson.

 Fox Sports Radio: The programming that is on when none of the programs above are on the air.
 Fox Sports Radio programming on KFAN includes The Ben Maller Show and multiple weekend shows.
-Fox Sports radio is usually heard weeknights 9 P.M. to 5:30 A.M. and weekends when local programming or sports events are not happening.
+Fox Sports Radio is usually heard weeknights 9 P.M. to 5:30 A.M. and weekends when local programming or sports events are not happening.

-CBS Sports Radio: The programming that can also be heard during the weekends (weekends only) in addition to Fox Sports Radio.
+Infinity Sports Network: The programming that can also be heard during the weekends (weekends only) in addition to Fox Sports Radio.
 The rotation is usually a pre-determined schedule but can be subject to change at any given time.
-CBS sports radio joined KFAN's lineup sometime around the end of 2018/beginning of 2019 when NBC Sports Radio programming was removed and replaced by the former.
-At first there was more CBS Sports radio than Fox Sports Radio, but the rotation has since evened out, if not returned to more Fox Sports Radio.
+Infinity joined KFAN's lineup sometime around the end of 2018/beginning of 2019 (under its former name, CBS Sports Radio) when NBC Sports Radio programming was removed and replaced by the former.
+At first there was more Infinity than Fox Sports Radio, but the rotation has since evened out, if not returned to more Fox Sports Radio.

-Vikings Live/Vikings Country: Thursdays [usually] - almost always begins with Paul Allen (play-by-play voice of the Minnesota Vikings and host of the 9-noon weekday show) interviewing the Minnesota Vikings head coach (currently Mike Zimmer) and other Vikings' coaching staff at Winter Park.
+Vikings Live/Vikings Country: Thursdays [usually] - almost always begins with Paul Allen (play-by-play voice of the Minnesota Vikings and host of the 9-noon weekday show) interviewing the Minnesota Vikings head coach (currently Kevin O'Conell) and other Vikings' coaching staff at Winter Park.
 Vikings Country live is usually right after; it usually takes place at Sky Deck Sports Grille & Lanes at the Mall of America.
 The second segment contains "The Scouting Report" where they discuss the previous football week/Vikings game as well as the upcoming week.

 Minnesota Wild Broadcast: KFAN FM 100.3 is the official flagship home of the Minnesota Wild.
 Since the 2011-12 NHL season, KFAN has broadcast all Wild preseason, regular season and Stanley Cup Playoff games on the State of Hockey's top-rated sports talk station.
 Bob Kurtz (play-by-play), Tom Reid (analyst) and Kevin Falness (studio host) capture all of the action and suspense.
 Coverage begins with a 15-minute pre-game show.
 Conflicting games are moved to KOOL 108 FM.
 Additional Wild-related programming on KFAN features the “Wild Weekly” show and “Wild Fanline,” which airs after select Wild games.